GabrielDCelery/competition-codingame-unleash-the-geek/README.md

 ## What is this project for?

-This is my bot for Codingame's 10 days Unleash the Geek competition.
+This is my bot for CodinGame's 10 days Unleash the Geek competition.
 It is a 1v1 game where you have to collect more ore than your opponent given a set amount of turns.

 ## Rules